List of NFL games played outside the United States: Global Cup

-In the summer of 1983 an English entrepreneur named John Marshall hired Wembley Stadium and brought the Minnesota Vikings and St. Louis Cardinals over to play a pre-season exhibition game called The Global Cup.
+In the summer of 1983 an English entrepreneur and former Hollywood screenwriter named John Marshall hired Wembley Stadium and brought the Minnesota Vikings and St. Louis Cardinals over to play a pre-season exhibition game called The Global Cup.
 Just over 30,000 fans turned out that day to witness the game.
 In 1984, Marshall invited the United States Football League's Tampa Bay Bandits and Philadelphia Stars to play a post season exhibition game in July.

 American Bowl

 The American Bowl was a series of NFL pre-season exhibition games that were held at sites outside the United States between 1986 and 2005.
 The league started the American Bowl series in 1986 primarily to promote American football in other countries.
 The American Bowl was a fifth pre-season game, played the same weekend as the Pro Football Hall of Fame Game, and did not take away a game from the participating teams' pre-season schedules.
 At least one American Bowl game was played annually from 1986 to 2003.
 As many as four were played per year in the early 1990s.
 There was no American Bowl game played in 2004.
 The last American Bowl was held in 2005.
 NFL Commissioner Roger Goodell cited the league's new international strategy in the abandonment of international pre-season games as well as the closure of NFL Europe, instead focusing on playing regular season games in foreign countries.
 There have been three international pre-season games during the American Bowl era that did not receive the American Bowl name because they were not arranged by the NFL but, rather, the scheduled home team elected to play there.